OTFS-MDMA: An Elastic Multi-Domain Resource Utilization Mechanism for High Mobility Scenarios

 \section{System Model}

 As shown in Fig. \ref{fig1}, we consider a multi-user multiple-input single-output (MISO) OTFS-MDMA system, where a BS equipped with $D$ antennas broadcasts individual OTFS modulated signals to $Q$ single-antenna users, denoted by ${\rm U}_1,\cdots,{\rm U}_Q$.
 We assume all channels are time-invariant in the DD domain during each transmission frame and the channel knowledge is perfectly known at the BS for the system design.

-Then, by exploiting different degrees of orthogonality and interference of channels across the DD, power, and spatial domains, we develop the OTFS-MDMA scheme.
+Next, by exploiting different degrees of orthogonality and interference of channels across the DD, power, and spatial domains, we develop the OTFS-MDMA scheme.
 Specifically, all DD resource bins are divided into multiple non-overlapping subregions called resource slots (RSs).
 Taking into account the individual channel characteristics of each user in the multi-dimensional resource domains, we assign specific groups of users to distinct RSs, which is called DD domain user accommodation.
 Then, we apply MDMA to these RSs to achieve information transmission for these users.
 This involves choosing the most suitable MA schemes from different resource domains, including NOMA and SDMA/OMA, tailored to each RS for enhancing spectral efficiency.
 Intuitively, the NOMA scheme is preferred by users equipped with powerful hardware for self-interference cancellation (SIC) and whose channels are highly correlated in the spatial domain, where the co-channel interference remains significant despite its mitigation by beamforming.
-On the other hand, users having limited computational capabilities and orthogonal channels may opt for SDMA/OMA to achieve improved capacity at low complexity and interference.
+On the other hand, users having limited computational capabilities and orthogonal channels may adopt SDMA/OMA to achieve improved capacity at low complexity and interference.